WATCH THIS SPACE FOR

 CLICK HERE to access AAPOR.

 In acquiescence response set, people tend to generally agree or disagree with nearly every sweeping attitude statement put before them in a questionnaire.
 Well-educated persons have been taught "never say 'always' or 'never,' " so "nay-saying," or disagreement with general attitude statements, rises with education, typically regardless of content.
-We are less clear about which factors nudge people to gravitate toward extreme responses ("strongly agree" or "strongly disagree") or toward the middle, but we know that it happens too.
+We are less clear about which factors nudge people to gravitate toward extreme responses ("strongly agree" or "strongly disagree") or toward the middle, but we know that this tendency happens too.

 The tendency to simply "opt out" and respond "I don't know" is also linked to education.
 In one recent study about science knowledge in the general population, I found that people who had not graduated high school were three times as likely to give "I don't know" responses as people who had graduate school experience to basic items such as "Does the sun go around the earth or does the earth go around the sun? ".
 Women were nearly twice as likely as men to say "I don't know."
 In such cases, you need to reflect on whether a "don't know" response truly represents lack of knowledge or some other factor such as low self-efficacy or the desire to avoid embarrassment.

 Any kind of "standardized test" or assessment which contains long sets of items, all with identical response formats, are especially prone to response sets.
 This is especially true if all items take a Likert-type format.
-In addition, "personality inventories" which contain long sets of identically phrased items (e.g., "A lot like me," "Somewhat like me," "A little like me," or "Not at all like me") are also subject to response format effects.
+In addition,"personality inventories" which contain long sets of identically phrased items (e.g., "A lot like me," "Somewhat like me," "A little like me," or "Not at all like me") are also subject to response format effects.
 Unfortunately, a definite, but unknown, specific amount of widely used "reliability coefficients," such as coefficient alpha, is undoubtedly due to the fact that correlations among the items occur because of response set.
 Interesting...but probably not what you hoped for.
 Coefficient alpha is also influenced by the number of items: larger numbers of items in a "test" produce larger coefficient alphas.
 However, neither of these factors seem to designate what most of us think of as "reliability".